-If a suitable PetaLinux BSP is unavailable for the board then this can be left blank and an HDF file provided in the board directory.
+If a suitable PetaLinux BSP is unavailable for the board then this can be left blank; in this case, an HDF file needs to be provided in the board directory.
 The system.hdf file should be placed in the petalinux_bsp/hardware_project folder and a new generic BSP will be created as part of the build flow.